Sans contrefaçon: Critical reception

 The song was generally well received by critics of contemporary music.
 For example, Music Foto declared that "Mylène hits just and strong once more (and more). (...)
 From the first half second of listening, the chorus (...) is in the head."
 Rock News said "it's delicious and enchanting".
 Graffiti praised the song, saying "[it] is divinely subversive and imperiously dancing" is "a piece with an unstoppable melody".
 Pascal Bussy, from French magazine Compact, awarded three stars to the CD maxi and added: "Without shame, [Farmer] may be to attack the UK charts."
+A review in Pan-European magazine Music & Media stated: "This light dance/pop tune should catch willing ears with its squeezed vocals and Police-like drive".

 On the French Singles Chart, "Sans contrefaçon" appeared for 22 weeks, from 5 December 1987 to 30 April 1988.
 It debuted at number 21, reached the top ten four weeks later and remained inside for a total of ten weeks.
 On 20 February, it peaked at number two for a sole week, being unable to dislodge Sabrina Salerno's "Boys (Summertime Love)" which was number one then.
 It was the Farmer's first top five hit, and her third top ten hit.
 The song also remains Farmer's third biggest hit, behind "Désenchantée" and "Pourvu qu'elles soient douces".
 On the Eurochart Hot 100, it started at number 47 on 19 December 1987, peaked at number nine in its tenth week, and fell off the chart after 17 weeks, eight of them in the top 20.
 It also cherted for six weeks on the European Airplay Top 50, with a peak at number 25.
 In 1990, the song also featured on the German Singles Chart where it reached number 46 and remained on the chart for twelve weeks.
 In France, the single was re-edited in February 2018 and re-entered the chart at number two.